-As the Wilderness Act turns 50, a family of wild gray wolves is howling in southern Oregon for the first time in three generations—well within trotting distance of California, where they were exterminated nine decades ago.
-The response is predictable: Pro-wolf conservationists are rejoicing and anti-wolf ranchers are readying their guns.
+As the Wilderness Act turned 50 years old, a family of wild gray wolves was howling in southern Oregon for the first time in three generations—well within trotting distance of California, where they were exterminated nine decades ago.
+The response was predictable: Pro-wolf conservationists rejoicing and anti-wolf ranchers readying their guns.

 We’re lost in a maze of logging roads.
 We should’ve hit the trailhead by now, but the road just keeps going—and it’s getting more treacherous for my low-clearance Subaru.

 Around a sharp curve, the snapping of high-noon bugs is drowned by a bulldozer’s roar.
 We flag the driver.
 He cuts the engine, yanks the orange foam from his ears and hollers: “Let me guess, you’re lost.”